Ed Flanders: St. Elsewhere

-In 1982, he began his role in St. Elsewhere that earned him five Emmy Award nominations as Outstanding Lead Actor in a TV Series, winning the award in 1983.
+In 1982, Flanders began playing the part of the greatly esteemed senior Dr. Donald Westphall in St. Elsewhere.
+This was a role that earned him five Emmy Award nominations as Outstanding Lead Actor in a TV Series, winning the award in 1983.
 After a stormy departure from the series in 1987, he returned for two more episodes in 1988, including the series finale.
 During a scene in which Westphall addressed the staff, Flanders began speaking extemporaneously about the quality of art, which had to be edited for broadcast.

-Although he later returned for guest appearances, his exit on St. Elsewhere as a regular cast member was titled "Moon for the Misbegotten" after the play that won him a Tony Award.
-The episode gained much publicity as Westphall left the hospital after "mooning" his new boss, Dr. John Gideon (played by Ronny Cox).
+Although he later returned for guest appearances, Flanders' exit as a regular cast member on St. Elsewhere was titled "Moon for the Misbegotten", alluding to the play that had won him a Tony Award.
+The episode gained much publicity, as Dr. Westphall left the hospital after "mooning" his new boss, Dr. John Gideon, saying "You can kiss my ass, pal".
 Flanders continued his working relationship with executive producer Bruce Paltrow in the short-lived 1994 CBS series The Road Home.